kritansth/data332/counting_cars/readme.md

 **What**: For each passing vehicle we recorded Initial Speed, Final Speed, computed Difference (Initial – Final), and captured Body Style (Sedan, Truck, SUV).

+**Note**: We ingnored cars that were initially detected on the radar but turned into one of the two turns before passing the radar.
+There also is a traffic light on 30th Street which may have affected our analysis.

 ### Data Storage & Access:
 All raw Excel sheets live in this GitHub repository.
 At app startup we download cars_count.xlsx via its raw‑file URL into a temporary file, then read each sheet with readxl.
 This ensures the deployed Shiny app always pulls the latest data.